Risk is something we all have to face in our lives, but appreciating its value and impact is not always easy.

 Would you cross a 3 lane road of fast-moving traffic?
 The answer is likely to be “no” right?

 What about if I asked “Would you cross 3 lanes of traffic at night?”
 Still a “No?”

 What about if I said, would you cross 3 lanes of traffic that had a pedestrian crossing?

-Look how the risk changes.
-It is the same road with the same cars, but we’ve gone from a risk that we are unprepared to take to one that has an element of control and expected outcomes.
-That is what a calculated risk is.
+A calculated risk means that it is the same road with the same cars, but we’ve gone from a risk that we are unprepared to take to one that has an element of control and expected outcomes.

 Would you quit your job right now and set up a business on the street corner in an hour’s time?
 No, of course not.

 The thing about calculated risk is that humans have to deal with their perceptions or reality, their emotions, feelings and even beliefs to be able to take on risk.
 And that is why you may see 100% of people saying “Take the risk”.
 However, if questioned further, I could probably find at least one occasion where every single person should have taken the risk and they didn’t.

 I’ve seen people turn down contracts, delay travelling, delay saying “yes” to marriage, delay quitting their job and even delay having their hair chopped off because they’ve not been able to calculate the risk with an outcome that they deem will be satisfactory.

 They can’t go down, and there’s no way out.
 The baddies are shooting at them from every angle and you may think “there is no way out of this!”.
 Then, miraculously, they let go, tumbling through the air, landing in a helicopter that flies into view being flown by the gorgeous and incredibly clever sidekick.